 4.2 If an employer does not comply with the preventive duty, they are breaking the law.
 The preventative duty is a new duty under the Equality Act 2010 which requires employers to take "reasonable steps" to prevent sexual harassment of their employees.
 An individual cannot bring a claim against their employer for the preventative duty.
-An individual must first bring a claim against their employer for sexual harassment.
-If the claimant is successful, a breach of the employment duty will automatically be examined.
+An individual must first bring a claim against their employer for the duty will automatically be examined.
 A breach of the duty may lead to an uplift in compensation by up to 25% at an Employment Tribunal.
 The amount awarded should reflect the gravity of the breach.